CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail logs are stored in an Amazon S3 bucket, which dynamically allocates storage capacity to support continuous collection and storage of CloudTrail log data with indefinite retention capability, but with 7 year retention specified, and migration to Amazon Glacier after 90 days in AWS regions where Glacier is available.
+AWS CloudTrail logs are stored in an Amazon S3 bucket, which dynamically allocates storage capacity to support continuous collection and storage of AWS CloudTrail log data.
+The storage capacity supports indefinite retention, but with 7 year retention specified, and migration to Amazon Glacier after 90 days in AWS regions where Glacier is available.

 ##### CivicActions